lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 Here, I focus on two main families: *geometric* compactness metrics and *point-wise distance* metrics.

-### Geometric compactness metrics
+### Geometric/dispersion-based compactness measures

-Geometric compactness metrics are by far the largest class of compactness measures.
+Geometric---also called *dispersion-based*---compactness metrics are by far the largest class of compactness measures.
 They look at some geometric properties of proposed districts.
 These properties are most often shapes, area or perimeter---although more esoteric measures do exist.
 Here, I explain the three most popular compactness measures, although other popular compactness measures e.g. Schwartzberg are qualitatively similar.

 #### Polsby-Popper